-- A Grand-Aide is an extender for a nurse or nurse practitioner who serves as a supervisor, and can leverage the professionals with 5 Grand-Aides to one supervisor.
+- A Grand-Aide is an extender for a nurse who serves as a supervisor, and can leverage the professionals with 5 Grand-Aides to one supervisor.

 - Much of the success of Grand-Aides programs rests on the Grand-Aide creating a trusting relationship with a patient and family.
 The concept of “tough love” is important in that the Grand-Aide will need to be able to provide important in-person warmth, but also be firm insisting that the medical regimen with medications and diet is followed.